 Case studies and application providers are listed.

 This whitepaper is updated at the time of purchase by David Parmenter ensuring that it contains his latest thinking.
-The whitepaper is printed at the time of purchase to ensure it has David’s latest thinking and air-mailed to the reader.
-The e-templates are emailed.
+The e-templates are emailed with the paper.

-Please click here to look inside the toolkit (whitepaper+e-templates)
+Please click here to look inside the toolkit (PDF whitepaper+e-templates)

 Why you need this toolkit: